Running Metrics

 What Is Running Economy (And Why It Matters More Than You Think)

-What Is Running Economy?
 Running economy describes how efficiently your body uses energy at a given pace.
-In simple terms: How much effort does it take to run at a certain speed?
-A more economical runner: ⦿ uses less energy⦿ has a lower heart rate⦿ and can maintain the same…
+In simple terms, it answers one question: how much effort does it take to run at a certain speed?
+A more economical runner uses less energy to maintain that speed.
+Their heart rate tends to stay lower,…

 Continue reading →